 You can soar above the city to check out the night lights on a helicopter tour!
 You can go on a “haunted Segway tour” that visits several supposedly haunted spots in Chicago.
 You can take a dinner cruise on Lake Michigan.

-There’s a Chicago Favorites Ultimate Food & Walking Tour in the evening that gives guests a chance to try deep dish pizza, a Chicago Italian beef sandwich, and a Chicago hot dog, all on the same tour.
+There’s a Chicago Favorites Ultimate Food & Walking Tour in the evening that gives guests a chance to try deep dish pizza, a Chicago Italian beef sandwich, and a Chicago hot dog.
+All the signature Chicago foods on the same tour!

 Or you can join a “Chicago Crimes” tour that covers Chicago’s mob history at spots like the Biograph Theater, where John Dillinger was famously taken down by the FBI in 1934.